adlukasiak/dimplejsChartExample/README.txt

-This example shows how to create dimplejs Chart from json, tsv and hardcoded simple json table with data.
+This example illustrates how to create dimplejs Chart from json, tsv and hardcoded simple json table.

 To play with it:
  - Checkout the projct